Badminton House & Estate

 - First Winning Female Rider: Margaret Hough on Bambi V (1954)

-- Winning Mares: Emily Little ridden by Captain Mark Darley in 1952, Bambi V ridden by Margaret Hough in 1954, Peggoty ridden by Captain Martin Whiteley winner of Little Badminton in 1960, Headley Britannia, ridden by Lucinda Fredericks in 2007
+- Winning Mares: Emily Little rode by Captain Mark Darley in 1952, Bambi V rode by Margaret Hough in 1954, Peggoty ridden by Captain Martin Whiteley winner of Little Badminton in 1960, Headley Britannia, ridden by Lucinda Fredericks in 2007

 - Winners – Great & Small, Young & Old and Grey!